sid-the-sloth1/wails-vanillaJSWithRouter-template/README.md

 This is a **Vanilla JS template** for a **Golang Wails (v2.10.1)** application that includes simple page navigation support.

-Rather than a traditional template, this is a demo showcasing how to build a Wails app using only Vanilla JS — no frameworks required.
-It provides a lightweight, easy-to-understand system for navigating between different parts of your app.
+Rather than a traditional template, this is a demo showcasing how to build a Wails app using only Vanilla JS which supports navigation between different pages of your app.

 Learn more about Wails here: [https://wails.io/](https://wails.io/)